Dow Falls 200 Points as Chinese Covid Protests Dampen Market Sentiment - NewsBreak

 Russia rejects $60-a-barrel cap on its oil, warns of cutoffs

-KYIV, Ukraine — Russian authorities rejected a price cap on the country’s oil set by Ukraine’s Western supporters and threat
+Russian authorities have rejected a price cap on the country's oil set by Ukraine's Western supporters and are threatening to stop supplying the nations that endorsed it.

 The Fed's Path to a ‘Goldilocks' Economy Just Got a Little More Complicated